spacecloud-io/space-docs/content/security/security-rules/anonymous-access.md

 weight: 3
 ---

-Many a times, you might want to expose/restrict certain operations on a resource publicly i.e. grant/deny access irrespective of whether the user is logged in or not.
+Many times, you might want to expose/restrict certain operations on a resource publicly, i.e. grant/deny access irrespective of whether the user is logged in or not.

 Space Cloud allows you to do this in a very easy manner by using the `allow` and `deny` rules.

 ## Grant access to anonymous users

 The `allow` rule is used to disable access control entirely for a particular operation on a resource.
 The request is allowed to be made even if the JWT token is absent in the request.
-This rule is used only when you want to publicly expose a resource.
+This rule is used only when you want to expose a resource publicly.

 **Example:** Allow anonymous users to view articles of your blog by providing the following rule for the `read` operation of the `articles` table: